ansys/scade-design-rules/doc/source/rules/structure/maximum_user_ops_in_diagram.rst

 Verification
 ------------
 This rule checks all graphical diagrams in the model.
-For each one, it counts the number of user-defined operator calls.

-The rule fails if the number of user-defined operator calls exceeds the authorized maximum.
+It retrieves the :ref:`Number of user operators in diagram <MetricNumberOfUserOpsInDiagram>` metric associated to each diagram, and fails if the count exceeds the authorized maximum.

 Resolution
 ----------